deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 “*Could* the Coltainer destroy a planet?”
 Lee asked.

 “Not, like, *quickly*...”
 Lewis shook his head.
 “But sure, it could.
-Fleet of mining drones, solar collectors in orbit… give it a few million years and some exponential growth it could rip a planet apart and chuck it into the sun or turn it into a new asteroid belt or... whatever, just move it out-system and pile all the rocks up around a gas giant for a new moon.”
+Fleet of mining drones, solar collectors in orbit… give it a few million years and some exponential growth it could rip a planet apart and chuck it into the sun or turn it into a new asteroid belt or...whatever, just move it out-system and pile all the rocks up around a gas giant for a new moon.”

 “So, not exactly the Death Star, then.”